jklsnt/taproot3/src/projects/KBxCondutionScratch.md

 ### things i need from others
 - tracking! i need to know where people are downloading, and where we are getting clicks.
-- look back into gett
+- look back into getting the app on the macos app store

 ### literally every feature we have